IanBellomy/Introducing-CoffeeScript-and-FramerJS-/readme.md

 - *Space to Run*.
 Most classes have a range of skills.
 While I start at the beginning, I go deeper than necessary in some cases so that experienced students can sharpen their teeth too.
 Having students go deeper then necessary can also help reinforce the simpler and more core concepts.

 - *Clarify Concepts vs. Syntax* (Where Possible).
 Ideally, I'd like students learn concepts they can take to other places.
-So I try to note when an idiom is specific to CoffeeScript, JavaScript and CoffeeScript, or to programming langauges in general.
+So I try to note when an idiom is specific to CoffeeScript, JavaScript and CoffeeScript, or to programming languages in general.

 I've _just_ finished using this specific material for the first time so there's plenty of rough edges.